 Squatters Rights Michigan & Adverse Possession Law 2024

-While squatting is considered a form of illegal trespassing in Michigan, squatters are often challenging to remove.
+Ultimately, squatting is considered a form of illegal trespassing in Michigan.
+But, squatters are often challenging to remove.
 They can even claim a landlord’s property through a legal process known as adverse possession.

 Needless to say, if you’re a Michigan property owner dealing with a stressful squatter situation, it’s best to educate yourself before all else.